Sikorsky MH-60 Jayhawk

-The Sikorsky MH-60T Jayhawk is a multi-mission, twin-engine, medium-range helicopter operated by the United States Coast Guard for search and rescue, law enforcement, military readiness and marine environmental protection missions.
-It was originally designated HH-60J before being upgraded and redesignated beginning in 2007.
+The Sikorsky MH-60T Jayhawk is a multi-mission, twin-engine, medium-range helicopter built by Sikorsky Aircraft and operated by the United States Coast Guard for various missions including search and rescue, law enforcement, military readiness and marine environmental protection.
+It was originally designated HH-60J before being upgraded and redesignated in 2007.

-Chosen to replace the HH-3F Pelican, the MH-60T is a member of the Sikorsky S-70 family of helicopters and is based on the United States Navy's SH-60 Seahawk helicopter.
+Chosen to replace the HH-3F Pelican, the MH-60T is a member of the Sikorsky S-70 family of helicopters and is based on the U.S. Navy's SH-60 Seahawk helicopter, itself based on the U.S. Army's UH-60 Black Hawk helicopter.
 Development began in September 1986, first flight was achieved on 8 August 1989, and the first HH-60J entered USCG service in June 1990.
-Production ended in 1996 after 42 helicopters were produced; three retired SH-60F Seahawks were also remanufactured to MH-60T specifications beginning in 2010.
-A total of 42 MH-60Ts are in service with the Coast Guard.
+Production ended in 1996 after 42 helicopters were produced; six retired Seahawks were also remanufactured to MH-60T specifications beginning in 2010.

+In 2017, the USCG established a Service Life Extension Program to extend the service life of its current MH-60T fleet by rebuilding the aircraft with either newly manufactured hulls manufactured by Sikorsky or by conversion of retired US Navy aircraft.
+In 2023, the USCG obtained approval to begin acquisition of 12 additional MH-60Ts to replace some MH-65 Dolphin aircraft, the other helicopter type in the Coast Guard's inventory.
+In 2023, USCG received approval to transition to an all MH-60T helicopter fleet, and grew the fleet to 127 aircraft.

 Development

 Chosen to replace the HH-3F Pelican, the HH-60J was based on the United States Navy's SH-60 Seahawk and a member of the Sikorsky S-70 helicopter family.
-Compared to its predecessor, the HH-3F, the HH-60J is lighter, faster, and equipped with more sophisticated electronics and more powerful engines.
+Compared to its predecessor the HH-3F, the HH-60J is lighter, faster, and equipped with more sophisticated electronics and more powerful engines.
 The HH-60J was developed in conjunction with the U.S. Navy's HH-60H Rescue Hawk.

 Sikorsky began development in September 1986 and aircraft registration number 6001 achieved first flight on 8 August 1989.
-The first aircraft was delivered to the USCG for developmental testing in March, 1990 at NAS Patuxent River, Maryland.
+The first aircraft was delivered to the USCG for developmental testing in March 1990 at NAS Patuxent River, Maryland.
 In March 1991, ATC Mobile, Alabama became the first USCG unit to fly the HH-60J, allowing instructor pilots to prepare for pilot training.
 Coast Guard Air Station Elizabeth City, North Carolina was the first USCG operational unit to fly the HH-60J.
 Sikorsky produced 42 HH-60Js with sequential registration numbers from 6001 through 6042.
 Sikorsky ended production in 1996 after completing the 42 units on contract.
-Subsequently, the Coast Guard has converted three ex-Navy SH-60F Seahawks into MH-60T Jayhawks (registration numbers 6043-6045) as attrition replacements.
+Subsequently, the Coast Guard has converted six ex-Navy SH-60F Seahawks into MH-60T Jayhawks (registration numbers 6043-6048) in order to replace aircraft lost to attrition and expand the fleet.